 Note: Internships will not count toward the 30 hours required for the major.

 PSYCHOLOGY Students may select either of two degree programs: the Bachelor of Arts or the Bachelor of Science.
-Within the Bachelor of Science degree program, students may select either the traditional Psychology concentration or the Biobehavioral concentration.

 Bachelor of Arts: Thirty-four hours of psychology including: